Paying income tax | Western Cape Government

 Income tax season

-Since August, SARS has been calling taxpayers to assist them with their tax returns.
-Through the use of third-party data, SARS has been able to complete tax returns and where they have the required information they've provided you with a proposed assessment without the need to file a tax return.
+Through the use of third-party data, SARS has been able to complete tax returns and where they have the required information they provide you with a proposed assessment without the need to file a tax return.
 This enables you to view, accept or edit your proposed assessment from the comfort of your home or place of work using eFiling or SARS MobiApp.

 Here’s what you need to know before you get started on your tax return.